2013 Mississippi State Bulldogs football team: Troy

 Dak Prescott threw for 233 yards and a touchdown, rushed for 53 yards and two touchdowns and caught a 36-yard touchdown pass to lead Mississippi State over Troy 62–7.
 Prescott's diverse and efficient performance was matched by Jameon Lewis, who caught a 50-yard touchdown pass, rushed for an 8-yard touchdown and threw the 36-yard touchdown that Prescott caught on a trick play.
 Prescott was starting just his third career game.
 The 6-foot-2, 230-pound sophomore completed 13 of 21 passes.

 Mississippi State (2–2) led 10–7 after the first quarter, but erupted for 35 points in the second quarter to take a 45–7 halftime lead.
 Troy (2–2) never recovered from the brutal second quarter.
 Corey Robinson, who is the NCAA's active leader in career passing yards, completed 15 of 25 passes for just 105 yards, one touchdown and one interception.
 It was the most points Mississippi State has scored in a game since 1994.
 The Bulldogs finished with 551 total yards.

-Besides Prescott and Lewis, Mississippi State didn't have many players with big individual numbers.
+Prescott and Lewis, Mississippi State didn't have many players with big individual numbers.
 That's because just about any Bulldog who touched the ball produced.
 Ten players caught a pass and nine had at least one rushing attempt.

 The Troy-Mississippi State series has traditionally been close, with the Trojans even earning one of the biggest wins in school history against the Bulldogs in 2001.
 But this one turned ugly by halftime.